opendistro/for-elasticsearch-docs/docs/ism/settings.md

 # Settings

-We recommend that you don't change the settings.
-The default settings should work well for most use cases.
+We don't recommend changing these settings; the defaults should work well for most use cases.

 ISM stores its configuration in the `.opendistro-ism-config` index.
 Don't modify this index without using the [ISM API operations](../api/).